Communities

 I checked a few repositories I know I wasn't in recently, and they all have the problem.
 This means it must be some global GIT setting somewhere?
 I don't understand GIT enough to make sense of this, though.

-Suggested about 2 years ago by Moshi‭
+Suggested over 2 years ago by Moshi‭